Geocaching Treasure Hunts

 Eugene Cascades & Coast GeoTour

 To date, 143 cache sites are hidden along this 200-mile route, which includes the McKenzie River area, Oakridge, Florence and Oregon’s historic Territorial Highway.
 Routes lead explorers to some of the most beautiful and off-the-beaten path locations in the region — hidden waterfalls, coastal vistas, covered bridges and historic landmarks.
 Some of the most popular include Waldo Lake, Sahalie Falls, Cape Perpetua and Dee Wright Observatory.
-Molly Blancett, public relations and social media manager for Travel Lane County, says the GeoTour really sets her region apart for geocaching.
+Molly Blancett, Media Relations Manager for the University of Oregon, says the GeoTour really sets the region apart for geocaching.
 “We strategically placed the caches at places that we know people will find interesting and beautiful.
 There are only 39 official GeoTours in the world, which means cachers know that we went to great lengths to make Eugene, Cascades & Coast a geocaching destination.”

 Geocaching in Eastern Oregon brings the kind of payoff you might expect.
-“Wide open spaces,” says Ontario Mayor LeRoy Cammack.
+“Wide open spaces,” says former Ontario Mayor LeRoy Cammack.
 “We’ve got a lot of room, and there is a great variety of terrain.”
 Cammack, who’s been a geocaching enthusiast for 10 years, estimates that there are several hundred caches scattered around the mountains, valleys and desert near Ontario.
 And you can pick your poison.
 “You can find them right in the downtown area in parks,” he says, while others may take all day because of the rugged terrain.
 Cammack’s favorite, Dry Creek in Malheur County, is of the latter variety.
 Way out in the desert, where you’ve seen nothing but “sagebrush, rocks and rattlesnakes,” you’ll come upon a gorgeous steep-walled canyon with a creek flowing through it.
-Cammack likes that one can explore alone or with a group.
+Or head to the Wallowas, where you can locate 30 caches and earn a special coin.

 about author Eileen Garvin